serika-dev/Terms-Privacy/Terms.md

 - **Account Credentials**: Users bear sole responsibility for safeguarding their account credentials, including usernames, passwords, and other authentication details.
 You acknowledge that you are accountable for all activities conducted through your account, regardless of whether such activities are authorized by you.

 - **Security Obligations**: You agree to implement appropriate measures to ensure the confidentiality of your account credentials.
 You are obligated to immediately report any unauthorized access or breach of your account to Schoolsquid.
 Schoolsquid shall not be liable for damages resulting from unauthorized use of your account.

+- **OAuth and Third-Party Applications**: The Platform provides OAuth-based authentication for Serika.dev and Toka.
+You may authorize third-party OAuth clients created by independent developers to access your account according to the specific permissions (scopes) you approve.
+OAuth is available to any developer who registers an OAuth client in compliance with our policies; we may suspend or revoke any client at our discretion.
+You are solely responsible for the clients you authorize and the permissions you grant.
+Schoolsquid does not control or endorse third-party clients and is not liable for any actions taken by such developers or their applications, including data access, processing, or changes performed under the permissions you granted.
+You may revoke access at any time in your account settings.
+Use of your data by third-party clients is subject to those clients’ own terms and privacy policies.

 - **Account Termination**: Schoolsquid reserves the right to suspend or terminate user accounts, with or without notice, in its sole discretion.
 Grounds for such suspension or termination may include, but are not limited to, violation of these Terms, fraudulent activity, or illegal conduct.
 Schoolsquid may immediately suspend or terminate your account for any breach of these Terms, with no refund or compensation, and may cooperate with law enforcement or regulatory authorities in any jurisdiction as required by law.